Take Command Console

 Take Command Console (TCC), formerly known as 4DOS for Windows NT (4NT), is a command-line interpreter by JP Software, designed as a substitute for the default command interpreter in Microsoft Windows, CMD.EXE.

 Take Command was the name that JP Software used for their GUI command-line interpreters for Windows 3.1 (TC16), Windows 32-bit (TC32) and later OS/2 Presentation Manager (TCOS2).
 These were released concurrently with version 4DOS 5.5, 4NT 2.5 and 4OS2 2.52.
 The OS/2 and Windows 16-bit survived until version 2.02, they are still available for download from the FTP site on JP Software.

 History

-TCC is based on the earlier 4DOS command shell for DOS, and 4OS2 for OS/2.
+TCC is based on the earlier 4DOS command shell for MS-DOS, and 4OS2 for OS/2.

 Beginning with version 12 of 4NT, support for Windows 95, 98, ME, NT and 2000 were removed.
 Beginning with version 16 of TCC, support for Windows XP was removed, although it might still run in XP.
 4NT was renamed to Take Command Console as part of JP Software's Take Command version 9.
 Beginning with version 9, the name Take Command was applied to an entirely different assembly of products: TCI (Tabbed Command Interface) and 4NT.
 The original Take Command is no longer being developed.
 TCI was expanded to include a file manager and various other windows, while 4NT was renamed TCC, and issued in "light" form.